List of Endeavour characters: Series 2

-In the second series, Thursday displays more of a fatherly role toward Morse and explains his worry for the young detective to his wife, Win, particularly when Morse begins to show signs of delayed stress and increased alcohol consumption.
+In the second series, Thursday displays more of a fatherly role toward Morse and explains his worry for the young detective to his wife, Winifred 'Win', particularly when Morse begins to show signs of delayed stress and increased alcohol consumption.
 Thursday and Morse solve several complex cases together.
 In the third episode, it is revealed that shortly after he was married, during the Italian Campaign of WWII, Thursday had a love affair with a young Italian woman who he thought was murdered by the Nazis.
 When she surfaces as a department store clerk in Oxford, Thursday begins seeing the woman again, but does not engage in any impropriety.
 The woman kills herself due to grief in betraying her family during the war, which crushes Thursday who still loved her despite being married.

 In the Series 2 finale, Morse and Thursday are called upon by ACC Deare to investigate rampant corruption within the Oxford City Police, the Oxfordshire (County) Police, and the Town Hall.
 At the same time, as part of streamlining in the Thames Valley Police merger, Bright suggests that Thursday either retires or becomes a Training Officer, in part due to his age and high blood pressure.
 Thursday mulls the idea over.
 Finally, in a set up headed by ACC Deare, the head of the corruption, Thursday is shot in the chest trying to rescue a young boy who witnessed a murder and was ultimately kidnapped by corrupt officers.
 Thursday's last few lines include his affirmation that it is not about him, but about the people he is sworn to protect and serve.
 Thursday ends his affirmation before being shot by saying to Morse, "I was born a copper, and I'll die one."
 Morse administers to the critically wounded Thursday until an ambulance arrives.
 The episode ends with Thursday's family waiting in their home for the phone to ring, bringing news of Thursday's condition.
 The finale ends with no news as to Thursday's condition, which appears grave, or as to whether or not he lives or dies.